 CNAW Programs and Workshops

-Learner’s License Program: Monthly program that helps a learner prepare and study for the Saskatchewan Class 7 Learner’s license exam.
+Lerner's License Program: This program operates as a continous intake that helps a learner prepare and study for the Saskatchewan Class 7 Learner's license exam.

 Moving Forward Workshop 1: This three week course focuses on self-esteem and assertiveness.